arashkaffamanesh/multipass-rke-rancher/README.md

 ## Who should use this?

-Those Ops or sometimes Devs who'd like to get familiar with a full-fledged Rancher Kubernetes Engine and Rancher Server on their local machine using Multipass VMs to reduce your cloud costs.
+Those Ops or sometimes Devs who'd like to get familiar with a full-fledged Rancher Kubernetes Engine and Rancher Server on their local machine using Multipass VMs to reduce their cloud costs.
+This implementation is not an alternative to k3d, k3s, k3sup, etc..

 ## Prerequisites